- Apply to be non-matriculated

 - Department Format Review

-- Graduate Advising and Department Chair must be allotted at least one week to review the dissertation.
+- The student must at least one week for Graduate Advising and Department Chair to review the dissertation.

 - For the format review, the student will provide Graduate Advising with:

-- An MS Word document or .pdf of their approved dissertation.
+- An MS Word document or .pdf of their committee-approved dissertation.

 - Thesis Office Review

-- After the Department chair approves the dissertation, Graduate Advising will notify the student to submit their dissertation to the Thesis Office for approval and publication.
+- After the Department Chair approves the dissertation, Graduate Advising will notify the student to submit their dissertation to the Thesis Office for approval and publication.
+Thesis Office instructions

-- The Thesis Once will inform the student if any format corrections are required.
+- The Thesis will inform the student if any format corrections are required.

-- If revisions are required, the student should make them and resubmit their dissertation within 2 days.
+- The student should make any requested changes and resubmit their dissertation within two days.

 - The student will continue to work with the Thesis Office until all formatting requirements are met.

-- The Thesis Office will notify the student that their dissertation is approved and provide them with instructions to submit their dissertation to ProQuest for online viewing.
+- The Thesis Office will notify the student when their dissertation is approved and provide them with instructions to submit their dissertation to ProQuest for publication.

 - Dissertation Approval Requirements

-- The student’s dissertation must be approved by Thesis Editor no later than 8 months after their Public Defense.
+- The student’s dissertation must be approved by the Thesis Office no later than eight months after their Defense.

-- The 8-month deadline includes Department format approval, Thesis Office final approval, and the student’s upload of their dissertation to ProQuest.
+- The eight-month deadline includes department format approval, Thesis Office final approval, and the student’s upload of their dissertation to ProQuest.

 - Department Format Review